jamieallen59/CV/README.md

 Web development
 ---------------

-This year I decided to enable myself to build digital products in code.
-I think a user's experience is the most important thing about any product.
+This year I decided to start building digital products and I think a user's experience is the most important thing about any product.

 ### Skills